 The Movo UM700 is billed as a "Blue Yeti killer," and while we found it falling a little short of such a feat, it's still one of the best microphones for gaming, streaming and podcasting.
 At the very least it's cheaper than the standard Blue Yeti, and is about a pound lighter too.

 You also get all of the same recording patterns, so there's plenty of flexibility for switching between a solo streaming setup and group podcasts.
 Other than needing some gain tweaks, the UM700 makes for a good beginner's mic, thanks to its simple plug-and-play design and straightforward controls.

 Read our full Movo UM700 review.

 The Rode Podcaster might not look like an amazing deal on paper — only cardioid recording and no stand, for over $200? — but in practice, few microphones are as ideal for podcast recording.
 Sound quality is exceptional, thanks the dynamic pickup that ensures rich voice tones even if you’re not in the best acoustic environment.

 The Podcaster also has an internal pop filter and a headphone output: plug in a pair of headphones and you can monitor your own voice with zero latency.
-For gaming or streaming, there are cheaper and more newcomer-friendly alternatives, but if you want a professional-sounding podcast, the Rode Podcaster lives up to its name and then some.
+For gaming or streaming, there are cheaper and more newcomer-friendly alternatives, and the PodMic is cheaper, but if you want a professional-sounding podcast then the Rode Podcaster more than lives up to its name.

 Sitting somewhere between the standard Blue Yeti and the Blue Snowball Ice, the Blue Yeti Nano aims to offer to the same recording quality as namesake — but in a smaller package, and at a lower price.